 Associated Acts: Joe Marsala, Bunny Berigan, Artie Shaw

 Buddy Rich was a jazz drummer and bandleader that was known for his speed and power without sacrificing his technique.
-He was a self-taught child prodigy, playing drums on Broadway at age four and in vaudeville shows.
-He began leading bands on international tours in his teens and by 15 years old he was the 2nd highest paid child entertainer in the 1930’s!
+He was a self-taught child prodigy, playing drums on Broadway at age 4 and in vaudeville shows.
+He began leading bands on international tours in his teens and by 15 years old he was the second-highest-paid child entertainer of the 1930s!

-As big bands lost their appeal, he stayed committed to the art, performing sessions for Ella Fitzgerald and Louis Armstrong and making many TV appearances.
-He played with a traditional grip but would switch to matched grip when playing the floor toms and perform cross-stickings as one of his stick-tricks.
+While big bands lost their appeal, he stayed committed to the art, doing session work for Ella Fitzgerald and Louis Armstrong and making many TV appearances.
+He played with a traditional grip but would switch to matched grip when playing the floor toms and perform cross-stickings as one of his stick tricks.
 There was a period where he played with brushes nearly exclusively.

-Trivia Facts: Among the incredible events of his life, Buddy Rich gave drum lessons to Mel Brooks when Brooks was 14 years old.
+Trivia: Among the incredible events of his life, Buddy Rich gave drum lessons to Mel Brooks when Brooks was 14 years old.
 He served as a judo instructor in the United States Marine Corps.
-Rich was apparently short-tempered and would get into actual fights with Frank Sinatra, which wasn’t good because Rich was a black belt in karate.
+Rich was apparently short-tempered and would get into actual fights with Frank Sinatra, which didn’t bode well for Ol’ Blue Eyes, as Rich was a black belt in karate and capable of turning those eyes black.

 #6 – Hal Blaine